Reasonable adjustments for the test

 Requesting reasonable adjustments

-The Team may contact you and/or the school to confirm the existing adjustments the student has at school.
-In many cases, if the requested adjustments are already provided at school, the Team can arrange for these in the test.
+The Unit may contact you and/or the school to confirm the existing adjustments the student has at school.
+In many cases, if the requested adjustments are already provided at school, the Unit can arrange for these in the test.

 You do not need to make arrangements for your child to bring glasses or asthma medication.
 These are automatically allowed for any student.

-The Team will try to assist in unforeseeable emergency situations such as a broken arm just before the test.
-However, some adjustments for existing conditions, such as enlarged print, cannot be modified or added to after 18 May 2022.
-Adjustments requested after 18 May 2022 cannot be guaranteed.
+The Unit will try to assist in unforeseeable emergency situations such as a broken arm just before the test.
+However, some adjustments for existing conditions, such as enlarged print, cannot be modified or added to after 19 May 2023.
+Adjustments requested after 19 May 2023 cannot be guaranteed.

 Examples of reasonable adjustments